GopalakrishnanSubramani/deep_learning/pytorch/README.md

-# Transfer Learning
+# PyTorch

-This project based on transfer learning using pre-trained ResNet18 trained from scratch with wonders of the world multiclass  dataset.
-Here, tried both feature extraction and fine tuning techniques.
+This repo is belongs to the projects based on PyTorch framework.